OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

         main_participant.setPadding(20, 3, 20, 3);
     });

-    // Initialize and connect the websocket to OpenVidu Server startWebSocket();
+    // Initialize and connect the WebSocket to OpenVidu startWebSocket();
 }
 ```

 To configure the **session**, we are going to initialize and build the `PeerConnectionFactory`.
-This is the way to initialize WebRTC peer connections with the official Google WebRTC library for Android.
+This is the way to initialize WebRTC peer connections with the official Google WebRTC library.

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/openvidu/Session.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/Session.java</a></p>